-BOLDprovides a full range of career coaching services including goal setting, resume, cover letter and LinkedIn writing, personal branding, mock interviews, networking strategy and related job search assistance.
+BOLDprovides a full range of career coaching services including goal setting, resume, cover letter and LinkedIn writing, personal branding, mock interviews, networking strategy, and related job search assistance.

-I launched BOLD over 5 years ago after realizing that I wanted to help individuals contemplating career change.
+I launched BOLD over 5 years ago after realizing that I wanted to help individuals contemplating a career change.
 I enjoyed the process of guiding others to discover their interests and strengths and acting as a resource and trusted partner as they strategized their next move.

 Being able to inspire and assist others going through the challenges of career transition is one of the greatest privileges, and I feel I made the best choice when I chose to pursue my passion and actualize my dreams.